liuyehcf/BlogSource/_posts/git.md

 # Show dates in a specified format
 git log --date=format:"%Y-%m-%d %H:%M:%S"

+# Searches for changes that add or remove a given string。
+# -S'<content>': search addition/deletion that contains the string
+# --source: pirnt the branch name or tag name
+# --all: search all branches
+# -p: print each matched commit's diff content
+git log -S'<content>' --source --all -p git log -S'<content>' -p

 # Show all committers sorted by number of commits
 git shortlog -sn